 When what appears to be dangerous driving, possibly related to medical fitness to drive issues, is reported to a healthcare professional by a third party, it is a misguided kindness to pursue an exclusively medical approach.
-Dangerous driving is a hazard to the driver and other road users and is a statutory offence so people who witness dangerous driving should report it immediately to the Gardaí - a useful number is the Traffic Watch lo-call number 1890 205 805.
+Dangerous driving is a hazard to the driver and other road users and is a statutory offence so people who witness dangerous driving should report it immediately to the Gardaí.
 Unless witnessed by the healthcare professional directly, the onus for reporting lies with the person witnessing the alleged dangerous driving.
 The medical issues can be pursued at a later stage.